Module 07: UX/UI Fundamentals

 "What job is the user hiring this product to do?"

-Example: A customer at a lemonade stand isn't "hiring" lemonade.
+Example: A user of a chat app isn't "hiring" messages.
 They're hiring:

 Understanding the job shapes the design:

-- If it's a quick pick-me-up → make ordering fast
+- If it's quick coordination → make composing and sending fast

 Mapping a Journey: Template